Docker frequently asked questions (FAQ)Estimated reading time: 9 minutes

 How far do Docker containers scale?

 Some of the largest server farms in the world today are based on containers.
-Large web deployments like Google and Twitter, and platform providers such as Heroku and dotCloud all run on container technology, at a scale of hundreds of thousands or even millions of containers running in parallel.
+Large web deployments like Google and Twitter, and platform providers such as Heroku run on container technology, at a scale of hundreds of thousands or even millions of containers.

 How do I connect Docker containers?